Domingo-creator/RainForest/README.md

 ```

 ### Leave Reviews
-Users can leave reviews for products.
-Reviews for any given product are averaged to give the star rating for the product.
+If logged in, users can leave reviews for products, which includes a mandatory star rating, and an option headline and body.
+Star ratings for all reviews of a product are averaged and displayed as an overall rating on the product pages.

 ![rainforest_reviews](https://user-images.githubusercontent.com/59151493/166301291-4ba76ff8-c7c3-46fb-988d-b97fd63b54bc.gif)